Installing Dependencies

 and running brew bundle --global

 .
-You can also use the addon to install dependencies from your own Brewfile that is checked in to your project.
+You can also use the addon to install dependencies from your own Brewfile that is checked into your project.
 By passing brewfile: true

 , the addon will look for a Brewfile